-- 47. Staff have reviewed the relevant policies in the Former City of Barrie Official Plan (2010) which apply to the application and are of the opinion that the proposed development conforms to the policies that guide development on the subject lands. - 48.
+- 46. Staff have reviewed the relevant policies in the Former City of Barrie Official Plan (2010) which apply to the application and are of the opinion that the proposed development conforms to the policies that guide development on the subject lands. - 47.
 There are several policies in the Official Plan (2010) that generally support the proposed development.
-Section 2.3 Assumptions, 3.1 Growth Management, 3.3 Housing, and 4.2 Residential, relate to the provision of increased densities, directing growth to take advantage of existing services and infrastructure and the provision of a range and mix of housing types at appropriate locations. - 49.
+Section 2.3 Assumptions, 3.1 Growth Management, 3.3 Housing, and 4.2 Residential, relate to the provision of increased densities, directing growth to take advantage of existing services and infrastructure and the provision of a range and mix of housing types at appropriate locations. - 48.
 Section 2.3 (g) of the Official Plan identifies that mixed land uses, and increased density represent an opportunity to develop complete communities, as intended by the Growth Plan.
 The proposed development is consistent with this policy in that it provides low density units in the form of single detached dwellings of various sizes, which support the achievement of a complete community across the Hewitt's Secondary Plan area.
-The proposed development also utilizes existing and planned infrastructure and services and would support the use of public transit. - 50.
+The proposed development also utilizes existing and planned infrastructure and services and would support the use of public transit. - 49.
 The policies in Section 3.1.2.2 address staging and phasing of development, including policies that promote orderly development of lands and services, prioritize the approval of development applications adjacent to existing development, and contain blocks intended for multiple family development.
-The proposed development is consistent with these policies and is immediately adjacent to registered subdivisions that are currently under construction, and has been designed wholistically in conjunction with adjacent lands; the subject lands will be provided with access via these neighbouring developments (460 Lockhart Road/D30-022-2021, and 565, 573 & 577 Mapleview Drive East/ D12-432), and will in turn will provide key north-south and east-west connections between these lands. - 51.
+The proposed development is consistent with these policies and is immediately adjacent to registered subdivisions that are currently under construction, and has been designed wholistically in conjunction with adjacent lands; the subject lands will be provided with access via these neighbouring developments (560 Lockhart Road/D30-021-2021, and 565, 573 & 577 Mapleview Drive East/ D12-432), and will in turn will provide key north-south and east-west connections between these lands. - 50.
 Policies 3.3.2.1(a), (b), and (g) encourages a varied selection of housing types regarding size, density, and tenure, the support of programs and policies encouraging a wide range of housing opportunities including rental housing and directs new residential development to be at densities that are consistent with the Official Plan.
-The applicant has indicated that while affordable units are not proposed for this specific subdivision, which is comprised of single detached dwelling lots of varying size/frontage, they are being provided elsewhere in the Hewitt's Secondary Plan area that the subject lands are within, which was comprehensively planned.
-The applicant has also noted that second suites will be permitted as-of-right in all single detached dwellings, which will contribute to the City's rental housing stock, and may provide some more affordable/attainable housing options.
-The proposed development will also integrate the use of transit and active transportation, through the inclusion of bus stops, bicycle lanes, sidewalks, and off-street trails/pathways.
+This proposal conforms to these policies as the applicant is proposing a mix of housing types, which include single detached units with a range of lot frontages, street townhouse units, and back to back townhouse units.
+Housing types such as townhouse units are considered more attainable forms of housing than single detached dwelling units.
+The applicant has indicated that while affordable units are not proposed for this specific subdivision, they are being provided elsewhere in the Hewitt's Secondary Plan area that the subject lands are within, which was comprehensively planned.
+The applicant has also noted that the specific affordability of units in the proposed development will not be determined until all costs and market factors are finalized closer to final approval; however, at the time the application was submitted (November 2021) they anticipated that potentially 10 to 20% of the back to back townhouses (i.e., 18 to 26 units) may fall within the City's current definition of affordable ownership, which was most recently reported as \$391,600 per the 2024 Housing Bulletin.
+Second suites will also be permitted as-of-right in all single detached dwellings and street townhouse dwelling units, which will contribute to the City's rental housing stock.